mehediasif0001/Istio-Service-Mesh-on-Kubernetes/README.md

 ---
 ![image alt](https://github.com/mehediasif0001/Istio-Service-Mesh-on-Kubernetes/blob/main/image_istio/1.png)

-this is default labels on ingrerss gatway .
-I will use it for gateway selector
+this is default labels on istio-ingressgateway ( this pod is avaliable under the ```istio-system``` namespace) .
+I will use it labels for gateway selector

 ![image alt](https://github.com/mehediasif0001/Istio-Service-Mesh-on-Kubernetes/blob/main/image_istio/3.png)